\\\ Dog Walks

 Dog poop and urine affect water quality and could threaten the Blue Flag status of a beach.
 Blue Flags are very important to the tourist industry for local towns to gain and maintain every year, bringing in high visitor footfalls, helping the local economy.

 Dog poop is generally meat-based excrement which can cause the risk of Toxocara in humans, and in severe cases, where humans have come into contact with dog poop, can lead to blindness.
-It used to be quite common to hear about young children that accidentally touched dog poop become blind.
+It used to be quite common to hear about young children that accidentally touched dog poop becoming blind.
 Fortunately, with more restrictions in place, this danger is now less so, damaging human health.

 Dog poop bins on popular public beaches are placed at entrances to beaches, beach car parks, beach promenades, beach walkways, and along the actual back shores of the beaches.

 It’s important to ensure all your dog poop is cleared up and put in these bins.
 If you cannot find a dedicated bin, then a general waste bin is acceptable.
 If you cannot find a general waste bin, then you must take it home and dispose of it in your normal way.

 It is illegal to leave dog waste in the majority of UK public places and parks, but you can avoid fines in agriculture and woodlands, rural common land, marshland, and motorways areas where traffic is above 50 mph.

-Owners who have gardens create an area for their dogs to relieve themselves and keep dog mess in one area which can be picked up quickly.
-Materials such as small pebbles or bark (not cocoa bark which is toxic to pets) are ideal as a ground cover and where it can be frequently hosed down to keep the area hygienic.
+If you have a garden then it’s possible to create an area for your dog to relieve themselves and keep dog mess in one area which can be picked up quickly.
+Use material like small pebbles or bark (not cocoa bark which is toxic to pets) and where it can be frequently hosed down to keep the area hygienic and topped up with fresh bark when it requires it.